sony/nmos-cpp/Documents/Dependencies.md

 The [Avahi](https://www.avahi.org/) project provides a DNS-SD daemon for Linux, and the *avahi-compat-libdns_sd* library which enables applications to use the original Bonjour *dns_sd.h* API to communicate with the Avahi daemon.

 Alternatively, [Apple's mDNSResponder (also known as ``mdnsd``)](https://opensource.apple.com/tarballs/mDNSResponder/) can itself be built from source for Linux, and this is the currently tested approach.
-Version 878.30.4 (latest release) has been tested.
+Version 878.30.4 (latest release at the time) has been tested.

 The ``mDNSResponder`` build instructions are quite straightforward.
 For example, to build and install:
 ```